ElonVampire/DesignPatterns-3/README.md

 ![here is a simple diagram showing a bad implementation.](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Diagrams/badFacadePattern.JPG "here is a simple diagram showing a bad implementation")

+Above is a diagram of a system that could make a good use case for a facade pattern.
+We can see that the client has hard ties to the other parts of the system.
+By introducing a facade object to handle these calls and route to the correct parts of the system we are able to avoid such tight coupling.

 ![here is a simple diagram showing the basic implementation of a facade pattern.](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Diagrams/GoodFacadePattern.JPG "here is a simple diagram showing the basic implementation of a facade pattern")

+This is the same diagram with a facade pattern introduced.
+Now the client code only needs to talk to the facade and it doesn't need to know about any of the systems it requires to run.

 ## Example run down